jamesec/jamesec.github.io/o/export_chatgpt.md

 However, I’d like to save my conversations for future reference.
 Previously, I used a browser screenshot extension, namely `Awesome Screen Recorder & Screenshot`, to do so.

-I’ve now discovered a better solution, which, as I understand it, is the best way to save/export chat history: using the browser extension SingleFileZ.
+I’ve now discovered a better solution, which, as I understand it, is the best way to save/export chat history: using the browser extension `SingleFileZ`.

 You can install the browser extension for Chromium/Chrome [here](https://chromewebstore.google.com/detail/singlefilez/offkdfbbigofcgdokjemgjpdockaafjg?hl=en).
 If you're using a different browser, just search for `SingleFileZ name_of_your_browser`.

+Actually you can save the webpage chatting with ChatGPT as .mhtml format, In Chromium/Chrome browser, use `Save Page As...` > `Format: Webpage, SingleFile`

 ## References
 - [UnGoogled Chromium browser with extensions](/o/s.htm?p=ungoogled)